Hurricane Ida: Meteorological history

-During the day-time hours of August 28 microwave satellite imagery and Cuban radar data showed Ida's central core to be reorganizing with the formation of a convective ring around the center.
+During the daytime hours of August 28, microwave satellite imagery and Cuban radar data showed Ida's central core to be reorganizing with the formation of a convective ring around the center.
 This, combined with the favorable conditions of light vertical wind shear and warm sea surface temperatures, led to a second, and more significant, period of rapid intensification that commenced around 12:00 UTC on August 28.
 Ida intensified to Category 2 strength by 00:00 UTC on August 29, and into a Category 4 hurricane six hours later, as it moved northwestward toward the Louisiana coast.
 At around 12:00 UTC that day, Ida reached its peak intensity, with 1-minute sustained wind speeds of 130 kn and a minimum central barometric pressure of 929 mbar, while located not far southwest the mouth of the Mississippi River.
 During this intensification phase, the maximum winds increased 60 kn and the central pressure dropped 57 mbar.
 At peak, the hurricane displayed a pronounced satellite presentation, with a near-symmetrical structure and a well-defined eye with an impressive stadium effect visible.
 Strengthening was then halted as the storm began an eyewall replacement cycle, forming a second, larger eyewall around the first one, but Ida remained near its peak intensity.
 At 16:55 UTC, Ida made its third, and final, landfall near Port Fourchon, Louisiana, with sustained winds of 130 kn and a central pressure of 931 mbar, tying the 1856 Last Island hurricane and Hurricane Laura as the strongest landfalling hurricane on record in Louisiana, as measured by maximum sustained wind, and trailing only Hurricane Katrina, as measured by central pressure at landfall.
 A ship at sea near the point of landfall verified this intensity, with reported gusts as high as 172 mph.